ArgjendFejzulahi/Master-Thesis-Experiments/README.md

 ## Modules and Functions

-### The thesis builds on two python modules.
-The Nyström module containing the nyström approximation algorithm in (Nystroem/nystroem.py).
-And the custom Gauss-Newton-Nyström PCG solver for the PyEIT packages (Inverse_EIT/customJac.py).
-We would like to quickly introduce the user to the functionality.
+The thesis builds on two Python modules.
+The Nyström module contains the Nyström approximation algorithm (`Nystroem/nystroem.py`), and the custom Gauss-Newton-Nyström PCG solver is designed for the PyEIT package (`Inverse_EIT/customJac.py`).
+We would like to quickly introduce the user to their functionality.

 ### Build a nyström preconditioner: